clij/clij2/reference.md

 Image source, Image destination

 Parameters (Java):
-ClearCLImage arg1, ClearCLImage arg2

-<a name="resliceBottom"></a>
-## resliceBottom'

-Flippes Y and Z axis of an image stack.
-This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.

-Parameters (macro):
-Image source, Image destination

-Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2

 <a name="resliceLeft"></a>
 ## resliceLeft'

-Flippes X, Y and Z axis of an image stack.
-This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.

-Parameters (macro):
-Image source, Image destination

-Parameters (Java):
-ClearCLBuffer arg1, ClearCLBuffer arg2

-<a name="resliceLeft"></a>
-## resliceLeft'

-Flippes X, Y and Z axis of an image stack.
-This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.

-Parameters (macro):
-Image source, Image destination

-Parameters (Java):
-ClearCLImage arg1, ClearCLImage arg2

-<a name="resliceRight"></a>
-## resliceRight'

 Flippes X, Y and Z axis of an image stack.
 This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.